Tag

 word image 2500 4

 Quite a few Vanillaware games are on PS Plus, and they are all worth playing.
-13 Sentinels: Aegis Rim is unlike anything else available on the streaming service, even if it does take from a few different genres.
+13 Sentinels: Aegis Rim is unlike anything else available on the streaming service, even if it does take ideas from a few different genres.
 Basically, this anime-inspired mecha title largely plays out like a visual novel, albeit with an integrated combat system to provide more interactivity than typical for this type of project.
 Narratively, the game revolves around teenagers who pilot robots to take on huge beasts, which is a description that makes the story sound more generic than it actually is.
 13 Sentinels does an impressive job of exploring its characters, shining a light on each of its 13 pilots.
 The campaign is long, well-written, and ambitious.

-The turn-based combat works well without being too demanding or complicated.
-Even though it prioritizes its story, the game does not treat the battle system as an afterthought either, and a satisfying progression system helps keep moving along well.
+The turn-based strategy combat works well without being too demanding or complicated.
+Even though it prioritizes its story, the game does not treat the battle system as an afterthought either, and a satisfying progression system helps keep things moving along well.
 13 Sentinels could be considered an acquired taste since it combines two niche genres in visual novels and strategy games, but the project should be tried by all PS Plus subscribers since it provides such a singular experience.

 word image 2500 5